-Career Girls has developed a special series of videos and educational resources designed to support educators and mentors in integrating lessons that encourage college and career readiness.
-These are especially useful tools for group leaders.
+Career Girls has developed a special series of videos and educational resources designed to support educators in integrating lessons that encourage college and career readiness.

 Skill-Based Empowerment Lessons focus on key topics such as teamwork, confidence, communication, leadership, financial literacy, and the importance of integrity.
-They are found on the "Develop Life Skills" page in the Be Empowered Section of the website.
+They are found on the Develop Life Skills page in the Be Empowered Section of the website.

-Career-Based Empowerment Lessons focus on career exploration and are found on the "Find Your Path" page in the Explore Careers section of the website.
+Career-Based Empowerment Lessons focus on career exploration and are found on the Find Your Path page in the Explore Careers section of the website.